jordandouglas/ORC/README.md

-A BEAST2 package containing a series of optimisations made to improve the performance of the phylogenetic relaxed clock model.
+A BEAST 2 package containing a series of optimisations made to improve the performance of the phylogenetic relaxed clock model.
-Depending on the dataset, the methods presented here can yield relaxed clock model mixing up to 65 times faster than the standard BEAST2 relaxed clock model setup.
+Depending on the dataset, the methods presented here can yield relaxed clock model mixing up to 65 times faster than the standard BEAST 2 relaxed clock model setup.
-This gap widens as the alignment becomes longer making this package very effective at doing inference on long alignments.
+The gap widens as the alignment becomes longer making this package very effective at doing inference on long alignments.

 ## Installation instructions

-Both installation pathways assume you have BEAST2 already installed on your machine https://www.beast2.org/
+Both installation pathways assume you have BEAST 2 already installed on your machine https://www.beast2.org/

 ### BEAUti